FinweLtd/orion360-sdk-basic-examples-android/README.md

 An example of a minimal Orion360 video player, with minimal video controls.

 This example uses _MediaController_ class as a simple way to add controls into a 360 video player.
-This method requires only a few lines of code: first a new media controller is instantiated, and then Orion360 video view is added to it as a media player to control, and as a UI anchor view where to position the control widget.
-Finally, a gesture detector is used for showing and hiding the controls when the video view is tapped.
-By default, the media controller automatically hides itself after a moment of inactivity.
+This approach requires only a few lines of code: first a new media controller is instantiated, and then Orion360 video view is added to it as a media player to control, and as a UI anchor view where to position the control widget.
+Finally, a gesture detector is used for showing and hiding the controls when the video view is tapped (by default, the media controller automatically hides itself after a moment of inactivity).

 The control widget includes play/pause button, rewind and fast forward buttons, a seek bar, and labels for elapsed and total playing time.
-If you want to customize the look&feel of the control widget or add your own buttons, see CustomControls example where video controls are created from scratch.
+If you want to customize the look&feel of the control widget or add your own buttons, see _CustomControls_ example where video controls are created from scratch.

-> When seeking within a video, notice that it is only possible to seek to keyframes - the player will automatically jump to a nearest one.
+> When seeking within a video, notice that it is only possible to seek to keyframes - the player will automatically jump to the nearest one.
 The number of keyframes and their positions depend on video content, used video encoder, and encoder settings.
-In general, the more keyframes are added the larger the video file becomes.
-The Orion360 example video is fairly static and thus has very few keyframes, allowing the user to seek to only a few positions.
+In general, the more keyframes are added the larger the video file will be.
+The Orion360 example video is mostly static and thus has very few keyframes, allowing the user to seek only to a few positions.

 Example: Minimal VR Video File Player
 -------------------------------------